-State Icon Description Possible Actions Running The VLDB service is loaded and running.
+State Icon Description Description Possible Actions Running ۲ The VLDB service is loaded and running.
 Details, Repair, or Stop actions are possible.
-Stopped The VLDB service is not loaded.
+Stopped ۲ The VLDB service is not loaded.
 The VLDB service is stopped.
 After a VLDB repair finishes successfully, the VLDB service should automatically load and activate.
 If the activation fails, the VLDB service goes into a Stopped state.
-Activate, Details, Repair, or Start actions are possible.
-Working The VLDB service is initializing; please wait.
+Working • The VLDB service is initializing; please wait.
 A VLDB repair is in progress; please wait.
 After you start or activate the VLDB service, wait until the replica reports a different state to perform other tasks on that replica.
 If you interrupt a VLDB repair while it is in progress, you must start over.
 It does not pick up where it left off.
-Site Connection Failed × iManager could not connect to the replica site.
+Site Connection Failed ۲ iManager could not connect to the replica site.
 The cause is unknown.
-This might occur if the connection path, server, or volume are offline at that time.
-Use standard methods to verify the health of the replica server and paths inbetween the iManager server and the replica server.
-Unknown ?
+This might occur if the connection path, server, or volume are offline at that time. plica site.
+The cause is unknown.
+This health of the replica server and paths ir ight occur if the connection path, between the iManager server and the Unknown ?
 The reported state from the replica site is either null or a state that iManager does not recognize.
 Use standard methods to verify the health of the replica server.